ahmohbati/SecOn/Sguil.md

 ### What is Sguil?
 From http://sguil.net:
 > Sguil (pronounced sgweel) is built by network security analysts for network security analysts.
 Sguil's main component is an intuitive GUI that provides access to realtime events, session data, and raw packet captures.
 Sguil facilitates the practice of Network Security Monitoring and event driven analysis.
-The Sguil client is written in tcl/tk and can be run on any operating system that supports tcl/tk (including Linux, *BSD, Solaris, MacOS, and Win32).

 * Developed by Bamm Visscher:
 http://sguil.net